Updated: Apr 26

 A few months in the life of an animal can be the equivalent of a few years to us.
 Diseases can progress and appear faster that you would expect.
 We require physical examinations every year but really, every 6 months is ideal.
 We understand the difficulty in coordinating and paying for a visit this often, but if your pet has a new or worsening symptom and we haven't seen your pet in a few months, we may ask that another exam be performed.

-We are legally and ethically required to follow standards of care.
+We are legally and ethically required to follow certain standards of care.
 The Veterinary Medical Board sets the minimum requirements for Veterinary Care.
 We belong to the California Veterinary Medical Association, the American Veterinary Association and the Southern California Veterinary Medical Association, which all provide ethical and practical standards that improve pet care and health for everyone.

 This is why we may insist on examination of your pet instead of hedging our bets.
 To make bringing your pet in just a bit easier: you can drop-off so you don't have to wait in our office, and you can book your appointment directly on our website.